The open lab book

 Praxis

-Project documentation: Each R&D project has its own page on SENSORICA's website.
-See project list here.
-Moreover, each R&D project has a folder associated with it in the shared database, which is a shared but not public Google Drive.
-The evolution is documented in a main document.
-These main documents are linked within the value accounting system (see below).
-The problem is that there is no systematic way to distinguish who documented what.
+Project documentation: Each R&D project or venture has its own page on Sensorica's website.
+See venture list here.
+Moreover, each R&D project or venture has a folder associated with it in the shared database, which is publicly shared.
+This is implemented using Google Drive.
+The general overview with milestones is documented in a Main document.
+These Main documents are linked within the NRP-CAS (see below).
+Technical development is documented using R&D docs or Deliverables docs.
+Other type of docs are also part of the venture, for example those used to coordinate outreach and funding campaigns, dissemination/distribution, etc. The problem is that there is no systematic way to distinguish who documented what.
+Sensoricans have produced templates of these docs.
+These docs are seen as 'digital environments for collective intelligence-based and stigmergic collaboration'.
+This document provides an insight into this structure.

-Contribution log: The Back Office Catalog contains a list of projects and activities (activities are becoming work types in the new system).
-This list of projects and activities appear in the forms used to log time contributions.
-This is how the system records different activities associated to different projects.
-The log also contains a short description of the work done, and can contain links to the main document of the project.
-Anyone can go back from the time contribution log, reading the short description of the activity associated with a specific project, and go to the project's webpage to see the context.
-This movement from the log to the context of the project is necessary for the evaluation of the contribution.
+Contribution log: The Back Office Catalog is a ledger of contributions to a process.
+Processes are to be understood in the context of a project or venture, which are called contexts of work in the NRP vernacular.
+This is how different activities associated to different projects or ventures are recorded.
+The log also contains a short description of the work done, and can contain links to the Main document, R&D doc and other docs part of the project or venture.
+Anyone can go back from the time contribution log, reading the short description of the activity associated with a specific process, navigate to the docs and the website for a higher overview or contextualization.
+This movement from the log to the context is necessary for the evaluation process of contribution.

 The problem with this system is that the context is separated from the contribution log.